 A gripper lead allows you to decrease the weight of your lead, as it will hold on to the bottom it is surrounded by, and hence can achieve the same bolt effect as a heavier weight could.

 Hence, a gripper weight of 2oz is more than enough for a helicopter setup.
+You can find top-quality grippa weights on Amazon by clicking here.

 In order for your hooklink not to get tangled up in the leadcore when casting out, putting an anti-tangle sleeve on the hooklink can be a very good idea.